ISISComputingGroup/ibex_developers_manual/backend_system/First-time-installing-and-building-(Windows).md

 And try running `isisicp.exe /RegServer` again.

-### Getting DAE ready to start a run
+### Getting DAE ready to start a run (so you are in SETUP rather than processing)

-This can be done later:
+You need to create a configuration so ISISDAE-IOC-01 will start:

 - run `start_ibex_server`
 - start the GUI
+- configuration -> edit current configuration -> give it a name and save as
-- go into experiment setup in DAE view and
+- now go into experiment setup in DAE view and
 - - in time channels put  from 10.0 to 19900.0 step 10.0 with DT=C mode just for time regime 1
 - - in data acquisition use the dropdown for wiring, detector and spectra to choose a file with the name "ibextest" in it e.g. wiring_ibextest.dat for wiring
 - - Press the Apply button
 - Now go back to main DAE view and press the begin button - you should get the instrument going into RUNNING
 - Press Abort and you should go back into SETUP
-- You can also open a python scripting window and use  g.begin() and g.abort() to do the same thing
+- You can also open a python scripting window (scripting on left) and use  g.begin() and g.abort() to do the same thing

 ## Utilities